Integrity check of downloaded software or firmware files

 • Let 7-Zip calculate a checksum for the file, then copy that checksum under the one you picked from the provider's website and compare them.
 They need to be identical in each character.

-• If the calculated SHA256 checksum is identical, the software setup file can be executed, or the firmware can be installed on the controller.
+• If the calculated SHA-256 checksum is identical, you can execute the software setup file, or you can install the firmware on the controller.